 Some of these business opportunities produce very high rates of return.
 All offer the chance not only to boost profits via hard work and clever decisions but also the chance to exercise more control over how long one works.

 Here are the ownership percentages and mean values for closely held businesses

 |Wealth Tier||Percent Holding||Mean Small Business Value|

-By the way, if you ignore the lowest and top tiers (which contain the weird outliers and so are a little unreliable), you can see what may be a very clear trend: The richer someone is, the more likely he or she owns an interest in a closely held corporation.
+Look closely, and you can see what may be a trend: The richer someone is, the more likely he or she owns an interest in a closely held corporation.
 That’s pretty interesting…

-Note: Price-to-seller-cash-flow multiples for small businesses of the size referenced in the first, second, third, fourth and fifth tiers are often very low.
-A business that’s worth $500,000, for example, might commonly deliver $200.000 in total salary, benefits and return on investment.
+Note: Price-to-seller-cash-flow multiples for small businesses of the size referenced in the lowest tiers are often very low.
+A business that’s worth $1,000,000, for example, might commonly deliver $400.000 in total salary, benefits and return on investment.
 And, I kid you not, I have seen businesses that produce $2,000,000 of cash flow sell for prices right about $5,000,000.

 And, of course, closely held corporations (like Subchapter S corporations and small C corporations) are not the only forms of small business ownership.